 We also may disclose your information under circumstances not mentioned here with the prior consent of the user that submitted the information to us.

 4. “Cookies,” “Pixel Tags,” and “SDKs,” and How We Use Them

 Strictly necessary cookies.
 These are cookies that are required for the operation of our Site.
 They include, for example, cookies that enable you to log into secure areas of our Site, or make use of e-billing services.

 Functionality cookies.
-These are used to recognise you when you return to our Site or our Clients’ websites.
-This means that content can be personalised for you and your preferences can be remembered (for example, your choice of language or region).
+These are used to recognize you when you return to our Site or our Clients’ websites.
+This means that content can be personalized for you and your preferences can be remembered (for example, your choice of language or region).

 Sometimes, our Clients or partners we work with may use the above technologies (sometimes, in combination with each other or other data such as IP addresses or hashed or de-identified data files) to coordinate users’ identities across platforms, browsers or devices, to more efficiently analyze online or mobile audiences, or target advertising and analyze ad performance.

 Similarly, to provide or use our Services, we (or Clients and partners we work with) may employ other information collected from users when they are online (for instance, IP address), aggregated with information collected from various websites and mobile applications, and various devices or browsers.
 The above industry-provided opt-out pages can also opt you out of many of those types of services.
-Other consumer choice tools are provided through the website, including the browser extension, Enterprise the opt-out program), and information about the Control application through which you may enable information “opt outs” for mobile applications or web sites.
+Other consumer choice tools are provided through the website, including the browser extension, and information about the Control application through which you may enable information “opt outs” for mobile applications or websites.

 To opt-out of our data service, please follow these steps:

 Download and install the extension (which will provide you a variety of opt-out choices, in addition to permitting you to block our data collection);

 You will then have the ability to block our service from collecting data, when our service appears in the Ghostery Panel.